 What to skip:

 A good check-in takes five to ten minutes.
-It’s not therapy.
-It’s a compass reading.
+Treat it as a compass reading: brief, honest, and oriented toward the next useful step.

 The confession cycle trap